o-ran-sc/pti-rtp/okd/README.md

 - ocloud_net_cidr: must be set to the subnet corresponding to the node's IP assigned in 'network_config'
 - ocloud_ntp_servers: list of NTP servers to configure (see okd/playbooks/deploy_ntp.yml if an NTP server needs to be deployed)
 - role: cluster role of the node (supported values: "master")

-#### Inventory
-The following inventory variables must be defined for the 'http_store' host (see okd/inventory/host_vars/http_store/ for example x inventory and okd/playbooks/deploy_http_store.yml if an HTTP store needs to be deployed):
-- ansible_host: hostname/IP of the HTTP store that will serve the agent-based installer ISO image
-- http_store_dir: document root on the HTTP store where thet agent-based installer ISO image will be copied
-- http_port: port on which the HTTP store listens

 #### Optional